Scalar singlet dark matter in non-standard cosmologies: The model and constraints

 \ee Also here $F$ equals the fraction of the co-moving SM radiation energy densities much before and much after the decay of $\rho_\phi$.

-In both of the above cases the evolution of $\rho_\phi$ and $\rho_{\rm R}$ can be completely described by three parameters: the $\rho_\phi$ equation of state parameter $w$, the increase $F$ in the co-moving SM radiation energy density, and the temperature $T_{\rm end}$ of the SM radiation when the $\rho_\phi$ dominated period ends, which is determined by $\rho_{\rm R}(\aend)$.
-In the following, we will consider three benchmark cases numerically: \begin{enumerate} \item $w=1$ and $\Gamma_\phi=0$, \item $w=0$ and a constant $\Gamma_\phi\ne 0$, \item $w=-1$ with instantaneous decay of $\rho_\phi$ at $a=\aend$. \end{enumerate} In the first case we have taken $\Gamma_\phi=0$ for simplicity because whenever $w>1/3$, the $\rho_\phi$ component will eventually become energetically subdominant to radiation regardless of the value of $\Gamma_\phi$.
-For previous works on a similar scenario, see e.g. Refs.~\cite{Figueroa:2016dsc,Dimopoulos:2018wfg}.
+In both of the above cases the evolution of $\rho_\phi$ and $\rho_{\rm R}$ can be completely described by three parameters: the $\rho_\phi$ equation of state parameter $w$, the increase $F$ in the co-moving SM radiation energy density, and the temperature $T_{\rm end}$ of the SM radiation when the $\rho_\phi$ dominated period ends, which determines $\rho_{\rm R}(\aend)$ via Eq.~\eqref{rhoRT}.
+In the following, we will consider three benchmark cases numerically: \begin{enumerate} \item $w=1$ and $\Gamma_\phi=0$, \item $w=0$ and a constant $\Gamma_\phi\ne 0$, \item $w=-1$ with instantaneous decay of $\rho_\phi$ at $a=\aend$. \end{enumerate} The $w=1$ dominated epoch is know as kination~\cite{Ferreira:1997hj}.
+In that case, we have for simplicity taken $\Gamma_\phi=0$ because whenever $w>1/3$, the $\rho_\phi$ component will eventually become energetically subdominant to radiation regardless of the value of $\Gamma_\phi$.
+For previous works on a similar scenario, see e.g. Refs.~\cite{Kainulainen:2006wq,Figueroa:2016dsc,Dimopoulos:2018wfg}.
 The second case can be motivated by the usual particle decay, and the third one for example by a period of low-scale inflation, as discussed above.